pavithrarani/100ApplicationOnJs/README.md

 2. Execution contexts and stacks.
     > this also looks very clean compare to C++.
 Var objects takes care of most of the thing.
-    > hosting is best , which is nothing but what happens on creation time & exection time(compile time and run time).
+    >Hoisting: , which is nothing but what happens on creation time & exection time(compile time and run time).
 Function declaration in JS contributes for Hoisting.
 Variable taking undefined value,even then declation is followed later is best.
 (C++ compiler will cry here). console.log(age);
     var age= 32;
     CPP thows compilation error.

+   3. Execution stack vs Scope change: execution stack shows order in which function has been invoked.
+   Scope change: shows the stack level for code is written. ( lexically)

     Update as on 10th Nov 2019.